flux-framework/flux-core/doc/man3/flux_sync_create.rst

 Synchronizing Flux internal overhead to the heartbeat can, in theory, reduce disruption to bulk synchronous applications.

-If *minimum* is greater than zero, it establishes a minimum time in seconds between fulfillments.
+If :var:`minimum` is greater than zero, it establishes a minimum time in seconds between fulfillments.
 Heartbeats that arrive too soon after the last one are ignored.
 This may be used to protect from thrashing if the heartbeat period is set too fast, or if heartbeats arrive close to one another in time